datatalking/Value_History/README.md

 - Validate data types, constraints, and indexes for seamless migration.
 - Perform sample migrations to ensure cloud readiness.

+### Step 5: Versioned Progress Plan

+Each phase of the project is tracked with version numbers and evaluated for progress and testing:

+v1.0.0: CSV Ingestion

+Raw data ingestion from massive CSV dumps provided by the client.

+Parsing and cleaning CSV data.

+Creation of the SQLite database to store standardized data.

+Testing headers, data types, and basic schema validation.

+v1.0.1: Data Validation and Testing

+Validate ingested data against predefined schemas.

+Run data integrity tests to check for missing or incorrect entries.

+Implement automated unit tests for consistency and coverage.

+v1.0.2: Local SQL Server Migration

+Test the migration of data from SQLite to a locally hosted SQL Server 2017 instance via Docker.

+Use Azure Data Studio for validation and manual queries.

+Ensure compatibility between SQLite and SQL Server data types, indexes, and constraints.

+v1.1.0: TXT Data Handling

+Add support for ingesting and parsing TXT files.

+Extend schema validation to handle TXT-specific edge cases (e.g., delimiters).

+v1.2.0: XLS Data Handling

+Add support for reading and cleaning Excel (XLS/XLSX) files.

+Verify column mappings and handle multi-sheet data.

+v1.9.0: TSV and Parquet Support

+Finalize ingestion pipelines for TSV and Parquet files.

+Optimize performance for large-scale Parquet files.

+v2.0.0: Cloud Deployment

+Migrate the final consolidated database to a cloud-based SQL Server instance.

+Test query performance and cloud integration.
 ---

 ## Technology Stack